Guided Tour Volunteer Program

 Explore the art and culture of the Middle Ages for students in grades K–12.

-Introduce new visitors to the Museum and engage returning visitors with an overview of The Met collection.
+Introduce new visitors to the Museum and engage returning visitors with tours providing an overview of The Met collection and informal chats in museum galleries.

 Lead Highlights Tours or Collection Tours in one of ten languages: Arabic, French, German, Italian, Japanese, Korean, Mandarin, Portuguese, Russian, or Spanish.